nf-core/eager/docs/usage.md

 Note the following important points:

 - The TSV must use actual tabs (not spaces) between cells.
+- Files names must be unique, having files with the same name, but in different directories is _not_ sufficient
+  - This can happen when a library has been sequenced across two sequencers on the same lane.
+Either rename the file, try a symlink with a unique name, or merge the two FASTQ files prior input.
 - All _BAM_ files must be specified as `SE` under `SeqType`.
 - nf-core/eager will only merge multiple _lanes_ of sequencing runs with the same single-end or paired-end configuration (as `DeDup` utilises both 5' and 3' ends of reads to remove duplicates).
 - You **must** specify different `Library_ID` names for same libraries but with different sequencing configurations (e.g. by specifying `_SE` and `_PE` in the example above), otherwise nf-core/eager will crash with a `file name collision` error when trying to merge after DeDup.